idev1/rpihotspot/README.md

-# Hotspot on Single WiFi chip of Raspberry Pi - ZeroW / 3B / 3B+ / 4B
+# Hotspot on single WiFi chip of Raspberry Pi - ZeroW / 3B / 3B+ / 4B

 Script to  automate and setup Access Point and WiFi Client/Station network on the single WiFi chip of Raspberry Pi - ZeroW / 3B / 3B+ / 4B.